Background on Completing the Death Certificate

 Because statistical data derived from death certificates can be no more accurate than the information on the certificate, it is very important that all persons concerned with the registration of deaths strive not only for complete registration, but also for accuracy and promptness in reporting these events.
 Furthermore, potential usefulness of detailed specific information is greater than more general information.

-The physician’s principal responsiblity in death registration is com complete the medical part of the death certificate.
-In fulfilling the role of the certifier, the physician performs the final act of care to a patient by providing closure with a well-thought-out and complete death certificate that will allow the family to close the person’s affairs.
-At the same time, the physician performs a service for the larger community.
+The health care provider’s principal responsibility in death registration is to complete the medical part of the death certificate.
+In fulfilling the role of the certifier, the provider performs the final act of care to a patient by providing closure with a well-thought-out and complete death certificate that will allow the family to close the person’s affairs.
+At the same time, the provider performs a service for the larger community.

-- Be familiar with State regulations on medical certifications for deaths without medical attendance or involving external causes that may require the physician to report the case to the county coroner,
+- Be familiar with state regulations on medical certifications for deaths without medical attendance or involving external causes that may require the provider to report the case to the county coroner,

 - Complete all relevant portions on the death certificate,

-- Deliver the signed or electronically authenticated death certificate to the funeral director promptly so that the funeral director can file it with the State,
+- Deliver the signed or electronically authenticated death certificate to the funeral director promptly so the funeral director can file it with the state,

-- Assist the State registrar by answering inquiries promptly.
+- Help the state registrar by answering inquiries promptly.

-In all cases, the attending physician is responsible for certifying the cause of death.
+In all cases, the attending health care provider is responsible for certifying the cause of death.
+See users guide for instruction.
 In most cases, he or she will both pronounce death and certify the cause of death.
-Only in the instances when the attending physician is unavailable to certify the cause of death at the time of death, will a different physician certify the facts and cause of death.
+Only in the instances when the attending provider is unavailable to certify the cause of death at the time of death, will a different provider certify the facts and cause of death.

 Medical Certification of Death